apache/druid/docs/operations/mixed-workloads.md

 druid.query.scheduler.numThreads=40
 ```

-See [Query prioritization and laning](../configuration/index.md#query-prioritization-and-laning) for details on query laning and the available query laning strategies.

 ## Service tiering

 The examples below demonstrate two tiers—hot and cold—for the Historicals and for the Brokers.
 The Brokers will serve short-running, "hot" queries before long-running, "cold" queries.
 Hot queries will be routed to the hot tiers, and cold queries will be routed to the cold tiers.